 Having access to data enriched with formatted payment information, allows better insight into buying and spending trends, as well as into fraud detection.
 This ability to analyse data knowing that it is standardised and therefore accurately reported, further allows for more informed decision making and product innovation (among other things).

 Whilst ISO20022 is beneficial for the financial industries, it comes with some challenges.
 First, for a payment message to be sent and authorised, all characters must be 100% accurate and in line with the specifications.
 If there is just one figure incorrect then the payment can be rejected or delayed – and depending on the context of the payment, this could cause major issues.

 Second, is the infrastructure on which ISO20022 can be implemented.
 A lot of legacy technology is unsuitable for the standard and a complete overhaul of an organisation’s tech infrastructure is on the cards.

-Often customer facing processes weave their way through an organisation without any end-to-end oversight.
+Often, customer facing processes weave their way through an organisation without any end-to-end oversight.
 They complete in their own time and reporting or catching problems is often triggered by the subject of the process complaining that nothing has happened.
 This, like many organisational issues, is not unheard of in the financial services.

-Important processes, for example disputes, are sometimes reconciled, but often happen in an ad-hoc manner.
+Important processes, for example disputes handling, are sometimes reconciled, but often happen in an ad-hoc manner.

 Compliance is impossible without measures and effective oversight.
 Effective oversight begins with Automation and accurate Measures that can be used to prioritise investment.

 The ability to collect, mine, analyse and report on data is incredibly valuable in limiting compliance risk within any industry, but especially in financial services.

 Removing human error and increasing the efficiency of these processes and analyses is a benefit only technology can provide and should not be ignored.